Supervision

 ~ Sophia

 I currently supervise Provisional Psychologists (or individuals who have submitted their credentials to be approved by the College of Alberta Psychologists).
-I also provide Meta-supervision or consulting with Registered Psychologists regarding best practices in supervision, management, and leadership.

 I am an external supervisor.
 This means that you will need to find an organization or agency to see counselling clients so you can complete your 1600 hours.